Château Quintus Saint-Émilion 2018 - Grand Cru Classé

 About the wine:

 Dark, intense, and deep color.
-A very aromatic nose, with remarkably fresh fruit despite the 15.5% alcohol content.
-When swirled, the aroma becomes more sunny and vibrant, reminiscent of Grenache and Syrah.
-Meticulous on the palate at first, particularly fruity in the mid-palate, full-bodied and caressing, with above all a beautiful liveliness in the flavor that brightens the wine; the finish is smooth and even fragrant.
+A very aromatic nose, with remarkably fresh fruitiness despite the 15.5° alcohol content.
+When swirled, the wine becomes more radiant, evoking Grenache and Syrah.
+Meticulously crafted on the palate, it is particularly fruity in the mid-palate—full-bodied and caressing—with, above all, a beautiful vibrancy that brightens the wine’s texture; the finish is smooth and even fragrant.
 It exudes a sense of surprising delicacy for such a rich wine.
 It is superb.